 - Food Processor: Perfect for chopping vegetables, and for making dips and spreads.
 The Cuisinart DLC-10SY Pro Classic 7-Cup Food Processor is what we use at Now That’s Vegan!
 It’s reasonably priced, sturdy, powerful, and durable.
 Even though it’s small it size, it’s big enough for our needs.
-If you have a large family or like throwing parties, you might try the KitchenAid 700-Watt 12-Cup food processor, which is also reasonably priced.
-Or spend little more on the Cuisinart DFP-14BCNY 14 Cup Food Processor, which we’ve heard good things about.
-The only reason we don’t have this model in our kitchen is because we never make 14 cups of anything.
+If you have a large family or like throwing parties, you might try the KitchenAid 12-Cup food processor.

 - Immersion Blender: This is a great hand-held tool for making creamy blends right in the pot.
-The Cuisinart CSB-77 Smart Stick Hand Blender has a lightweight, easy to grip “stick” design that lets you blend in a pot, bowl, or pitcher, and comes with attachments for mixing, chopping, pureeing and more.
+The Cuisinart Smart Stick Cordless Hand Blender has a lightweight, easy to grip “stick” design that lets you blend in a pot, bowl, or pitcher.

 - Juicer: There are many to choose from.
-You might consider the Omega VRT350X Juicer, which features a masticating low speed juicing system for a high degree of extraction and nutrients.
+You might consider the Omega VSJ843QS Vertical Square Low-Speed Juicer Juicer, which features a cold press juicing system for a high degree of extraction and nutrients.
 Ideal for commercial environments due to its high quality and durability, yet its compact design also makes it perfect for home use.

 - Blender: Not all blenders are the same.
 The best are of good quality and high-powered.
 You could try a Vitmix blender.
 Vitamix blenders are used daily by professional chefs and at-home cooks around the world in order to make meals fast and with ease.